ChASE-library/ChASE/docs/installation/suggestion.rst

 ---------------------

-Currently, ChASE is able to offload the most intensive computation (Hermitian Matrix-Matrix Multiplications) to GPUs.
+Currently, ChASE is able to offload the most intensive computation (Hermitian Matrix-Matrix Multiplications), QR factorization and Rayleigh-Ritz computation to GPUs.
 The multi-GPUs version of ChASE is able to use all available cards for each node.
-This multi-GPUs version requires 1 MPI task per node to manage the inter-node communication.
+This multi-GPUs version supports either 1 MPI task to manage all cards or 1 MPI task to manage only 1 binded GPU card.
 Some less intensive computation is also assigned to this MPI task and executed in multi-threading mode.

-An example of a job script for a ``SLURM`` scheduler is given below:
+Below is an example of a job script for a ``SLURM`` scheduler which allocates 1 MPI task with multi-GPUs per node:

 .. code-block:: bash